-Current trends indicate high levels of COVID-19 activity in Victoria.
+Current trends indicate high but decreasing levels of COVID-19 activity in Victoria.

 Daily counts last 12 weeks 462 The number of people in hospital with COVID-19 has decreased this week.
-The 7-day average is 368, compared to 412 last week.
-The latest quantitative wastewater measures indicate there are increasing SARS-CoV-2 viral loads in Victorian wastewater in metropolitan and regional catchments.
+The 7-day average is 311, compared to 368 last week.
+4 The latest quantitative wastewater measures indicate there are high SARS-CoV-2 viral loads in Victorian wastewater in both metropolitan and regional catchments.
 Increasing levels of SARS-CoV-2 in wastewater suggest increasing prevalence of COVID-19 infections in the community.
-(Plot shows metropolitan relative quantitative levels of SARS-CoV-2 in wastewater) Deaths in the most recent 28-day period (01 May 2024 - 28 May 2024) have increased compared to the prior 28-day period (03 Apr 2024 - 30 Apr 2024), with a current 28-day total of 134.
-Increases and decreases in the reporting of deaths attributable to COVID-19 tend to lag waves of infections and hospitalisations by several weeks. · Following rapid growth in early December, JN.1 (including sublineages) remains the dominant variant in Victorian wastewater samples at approximately 54% in the most recent samples (excluding KP.3).
+(Plot shows metropolitan relative quantitative levels of SARS-CoV-2 in wastewater) Deaths in the most recent 28-day period (08 May 2024 - 04 Jun 2024) have increased compared to the prior 28-day period (10 Apr 2024 - 07 May 2024), with a current 28-day total of 178.
+Increases and decreases in the reporting of deaths attributable to COVID-19 tend to lag waves of infections and hospitalisations by several weeks.
+Following rapid growth in early December .IN.1 (including sublineages) remains the dominant variant in Victorian

+Following rapid growth in early December, JN.1 (including sublineages) remains the dominant variant in Victorian wastewater samples at approximately 54% in the most recent samples (excluding KP.3).

 As of 3 May 2024, four JN.1 sublineages were declared Variants Under Monitoring by the WHO, including KP.3 which has been increasing in Victorian wastewater at approximately 42% in the most recent samples.
-KP.3 is the fastest growing variant globally, making up 20% of sequenced samples globally in the week to 28 April.
+KP.3 is one of the fastest growing variants globally, making up 22% of sequenced samples globally in the week to 25 May 2024.